 History of the BSS

-Behçet’s (pronounced Betjets) syndrome (also known as Behçet’s disease) is a chronic condition caused by disturbances in the body’s immune system.
-It is named after Hulushi Behçet (1889-1948), a Turkish dermatologist and scientist, who first recognised the syndrome in one of his patients in 1924.
-Although Behçet’s disease can affect people of any age, it most commonly affects those between the ages of 20 and 40.
-Common symptoms include mouth ulcers, genital ulcers, eye inflammation and arthritis.
+Behçet’s (pronounced Bet-jets) is a rare, complex and lifelong chronic multisystem disorder caused by disturbances in the body’s autoinflammatory and auto immune system.
+Behçet’s is named after Hulushi Behçet (1889-1948), a Turkish dermatologist and scientist, who first recognised the syndrome in one of his patients in 1924.
+Although Behçet’s can affect people of any age, it most commonly affects those between the ages of 20 and 40, though paediatric cases appear to be on the increase (maybe due to increased awareness).
+Common symptoms include mouth ulcers, genital ulcers, eye inflammation, joint pain (arthralgia), headaches, skin rashes, thromboses, central nervous system involvement and gastrointestinal ulcerations.

-Judy Buckle, a nurse and Behçet’s disease patient, was the founder of the Behçet’s Syndrome Society in1983/4.
+Judith (Judy) Buckle, a nurse and Behçet’s patient, was the founder of the Behçet’s Syndrome Society in 1983.

 The Society, initially, was based in York and driven by the determination of Judy who organised countless events to raise funds.